nishantsah08/public_html/docs/user_manuals/01_INTERNAL_SYSTEM_PORTAL_USER_GUIDE.md

 *   **Change Password:** Manage your login credentials.
 *   **Theme:** Select a light or dark theme for the portal interface.
 *   **Logout:** Sign out of the application.

+---

+### 6. Initial System Setup & Data Population

+When the system is first deployed, it will be empty.
+Follow this two-step process to populate it with your core business data.

+#### Step 1: Manual Setup of Core Data

+First, you must manually set up the foundational data using the portal:

+1.  **Define Properties:** Navigate to `🏡 Property & Tenant Welfare -> Asset Management`.
+Add your properties, and then the rooms and beds within them, setting the rent price for each bed.
+2.  **Create Staff Accounts:** Create user accounts for your staff members and assign their roles.

+#### Step 2: AI-Powered Import of Existing Tenants

+To import your existing tenant data, you will use a conversational AI workflow powered by the Cabinet Secretary.

+1.  **Upload Raw Data:** Navigate to `🏡 Property & Tenant Welfare -> Data Import`.
+Upload your existing tenant spreadsheet or file in whatever format you have it (Excel, CSV, text).
+2.  **Conversational Mapping:** The Cabinet Secretary AI will start a chat session.
+It will analyze your file and guide you through mapping your columns (e.g., "Name," "Room No.") to the system's required fields.
+3.  **AI-Assisted Cleaning:** The AI will automatically handle tasks like splitting a "101A" room value into Room: "101" and Bed: "A", asking you for confirmation.
+4.  **Guided Import:** Once you confirm the mapping, the AI will process the file, validate each row against the properties you set up in Step 1, and import all valid tenants.
+It will provide a summary of the import and a list of any rows that failed for your review.